Pradumnasaraf/DDRSS/README.md

 <img align="right" src="https://user-images.githubusercontent.com/51878265/158046499-30013c0f-9fab-41cf-aad3-71c48c82c2f8.gif" height=150px>
 <h1><img src="https://user-images.githubusercontent.com/51878265/158064566-853b9c0a-342f-4597-b88e-40a1cb9621cc.png" height=25>Daily Dev Really Simple Syndication (DDRSS) Bot</h1>

 **DDRSS Bot is a user-specific Discord Bot**, which help user to get all bookmarks and the latest bookmark on their discord chat.
-It also comes with a search feature to find the bookmarks which matches the specific keywords.
+It also comes with a search feature to find the bookmarks which match the specific keywords.
 <br/>

 > Bot works on [`daily.dev`](https://daily.dev/) shareable bookmark URL as source data.